 Epidemiology, medical statistics, large database research, policy evaluation, time series analysis.

-I currently teach medical statistics and epidemiology on a number of modules at both undergraduate and postgraduate level.
-I co-convene the undergraduate course on Public Health and Epidemiology… read more
+I currently teach medical statistics and epidemiology at both undergraduate and postgraduate level, and supervise undergraduate BMedSci, taught postgraduate Master in Public Health, and PhD students.

 The majority of my work utilises my expertise in managing and analysing quantitative data, ranging from relatively small local survey datasets to extremely large datasets of routinely-collected… read more